Skip to main content

 Regulated / Significant trees

-The Planning, Development and Infrastructure Act 2016 states that any activity that causes damage to a ‘regulated’ or ‘significant’ is classed as development and requires approval from a relevant authority.
+The Planning, Development and Infrastructure Act 2016 states that any activity which causes damage to a ‘regulated’ or ‘significant’ tree is classed as ‘development’ and requires development approval from Council (this includes tree removal or substantial tree pruning).

 What is a regulated tree?

-A ‘regulated tree’ is defined as any tree in metropolitan Adelaide which has a trunk circumference of 2m or more – or, in the case of trees with multiple trunks, that have trunks with a total circumference of 2m or more and an average circumference of 625mm or more – measured at a point 1m above natural ground level; or any tree identified as a ‘regulated tree’ in a Planning Design Code.
+A ‘regulated tree’ has a trunk circumference of 1 metre or more – or, in the case of trees with multiple trunks - that have trunks with a total circumference of 1 metre or more and an average circumference of 310mm or more – when measured at a point 1m above natural ground level.

 What is a significant tree?

-A ‘significant tree’ is defined as any tree in Metropolitan Adelaide which has a trunk circumference of 3m or more – or, in the case of trees with multiple trunks, that have trunks with a total circumference of 3m or more and an average circumference of 625mm or more – measured at a point 1m above natural ground level; or any tree identified as a ‘significant tree’ in the Planning Design Code
+A ‘significant tree’ has a trunk circumference of 2 metres or more – or, in the case of trees with multiple trunks, that have trunks with a total circumference of 2 metres or more and an average circumference of 625mm or more – when measured at a point 1m above natural ground level.

-A site plan should show the dimensions of your block and the location of the tree as well as all other existing buildings.
+• Site plan A detailed site plan should show the dimensions of your block and the location of the tree as well as all other existing buildings.
 The site plan should also indicate the setback distances of the tree from property boundaries and existing structures.

 Can a third party lodge a development application for removal or pruning of a regulated or significant tree?

-A neighbour can lodge a development application to seek development approval to prune or remove a regulated or significant tree.
-Please note that should an application be made by a third party, the application will be referred to the owner of the tree to provide comment.
-It is important to note that even if approval for the removal or pruning of a tree on a neighbouring property is given, this does not give the applicant the right to act upon the approval – for this you need the owner’s consent.
+A neighbour can lodge a development application to seek approval to prune or remove a regulated or significant tree.
+Should an application be made by a neighbour, the application will be referred to the owner of the tree to provide comment.
+It is important to note that even if approval for the removal or pruning of a tree on a neighbouring property is given, this does not give the applicant the right to act upon the approval – for this, you need the owner’s consent.

 What if urgent work is needed to make trees safe?